 P5G are not deployed seamlessly, and as in so many other new technologies pose technological and financial challenges.
-But even with these challenges, the many benefits create a springboard for businesses that require built-in mobility, ultra-low latency, reliability and the field-proven scalability.
+But even with these challenges, the many benefits create a springboard for businesses that require built-in mobility, ultra-low latency, reliability, and field-proven scalability.

 Current Private 5G Status

 Just recently Google announced its plans to sell Private 5G networks, or rather create a P5G ecosystem.
 This follows https://aws.amazon.com/private5g/ and Microsoft’s Azure private multi-access edge compute offerings.
-The three major Cloud-compute providers are seeking to expand to the edge, hence establishing new capabilities to offer three compute flavors: Cloud, Edge and Hybrid.
+The three major Cloud-compute providers seek to expand to the edge, establishing new capabilities to offer three compute flavors: Cloud, Edge and Hybrid.

 Among the targeted verticals we can find: venues, warehousing, healthcare, manufacturing, industrial, healthcare, retail, government, transportation and more.
-Obviously, there are numerous opportunities for deploying P5G in small geographies, geographies which can be carefully surveyed hence leading to a very effective wireless performance.
+There are numerous opportunities for deploying P5G in small geographies, geographies which can be carefully surveyed hence leading to a very effective wireless performance.

 Some vendors discuss the merits of secure identities and protocols as means to fortify the daily operations of 5G.
-In the case of P5G there will be many 5G enabled devices, which do not use the cellular phones secure, hardware-based identity like SIM or hardware security module.
-The industry will have to develop a similar level of security to be embedded in, e.g., sensors, robots, devices which will be wirelessly connected.
-The trusted identities should behave like cellular phones, hence easing the massive field deployment.
+In the case of P5G there will be many 5G-enabled devices that do not use the cellular phones, secure, hardware-based identity like SIM or hardware security module.
+The industry will have to develop a similar level of security to be embedded in, e.g., sensors, robots, and devices which will be wirelessly connected.
+The trusted identities should behave like cellular phones, easing the massive field deployment.

 The other technology is Confidential computing.
 P5G offers the ability to deploy computing functions closer to the edge.
-This brings many advantages, but also adds complexity to the overall cyber security careful planning.
-The need to trust the remotely and distributed executed data is not straightforward.
+This brings many advantages but also complicates overall cyber security careful planning.
+The need to trust the remote and distributed executed data is not straightforward.
 This is where Confidential Computing comes into play.
 Its ability to securely examine data in any part of the network is a wild card.

-Confidential Computing offers an effortless way of securing distributed edge computing, enabling massive deployment of new wireless networks which are based on the 5G.
+Confidential Computing offers an effortless way of securing distributed edge computing, enabling the massive deployment of new wireless networks based on the 5G.